 Smoking (including tobacco, electronic cigarettes or similar smoking devices) or vaping is not permitted in residence hall rooms, lounges, public spaces or entranceways.
 Smoking or vaping outside may not occur within 25 feet of any campus building.
 This applies to all forms of tobacco, electronic cigarettes or similar smoking devices.

-The Director is responsible for developing a comprehensive student development based residential program.
-The Director is also responsible for the administration of student regulations pertaining to the residence halls and the overall management of the residential systems while also serving as a judicial hearing officer.
+The Assistant Dean of Students for Community Living is responsible for developing a comprehensive student development based residential program.
+The Assistant Dean is also responsible for the administration of student regulations pertaining to the residence halls and the overall management of the residential systems including the student conduct process.

-The Assistant Director of Residential Life coordinates housing assignments, including room changes, housing selection, summer housing, etc. The Assistant Director also serves as a judicial hearing officer for on-campus incidents.
+The Associate Director for Housing and Conduct coordinates housing assignments, including room changes, housing selection, summer housing, etc. The Associate Director also assists with the management of the student conduct process and serves as a conduct hearing officer.

-There are three full-time, professional staff members who live on campus and report to the Director of Residential Life.
-They are directly responsible for supervising, training and evaluating the resident advisor staff.
-They also provide direction for resident advisors and other students to develop educational, social, and cultural and community programs in the residence halls.
+There are three full-time, professional staff members who live on campus and report to the Associate Director of Community Living.
+They are directly responsible for supervising, training and evaluating the community advisor staff.
+They also provide direction for community advisors and other students to develop opportunities for meaningful engagement in the residence halls.
 In addition, they carry out administrative functions such as assessing residence hall damages, mediating roommate conflicts, etc.

-The primary function of the resident advisor (RA) is to promote and maintain a positive residence hall community, which is conducive to academic achievement and personal growth and respectful of the rights of all residents.
-By serving in the roles of peer counselor, advisor, role model, programmer, administrator and limit setter, the RA facilitates the personal, social and academic development of residents.
-Under the supervision of an area director, and ultimately the Director of Residential Life, the RA is the primary facilitator of the residence hall community.
-Resident advisors are important informational resources and can offer students assistance in many areas of their lives, including residence hall concerns, questions about the College and personal problems.
-They are also responsible for bringing people together in the halls by planning social and educational activities, encouraging interaction among students, and fostering appreciation and respect among members of the campus community.
+The primary function of the community advisor (CA) is to promote and maintain a positive residence hall community, which is conducive to academic achievement and personal growth and respectful of the rights of all community members.
+By serving in the roles of peer listener, role model, programmer, and limit setter, the CA helps to facilitate the personal, social and academic development of residents.
+Under the supervision of an area director, and ultimately the Associate Director of Community Living, the CA is the primary builder of the residence hall community.
+Community Advisors are important informational resources and can offer students assistance in many areas of their lives, including residence hall concerns, questions about the College and managing personal challenges.
+They are also responsible for bringing people together in the halls by planning social activities, encouraging interaction among students, and fostering appreciation and respect among members of the campus community.

 Students have the opportunity to become involved in several leadership opportunities in order to provide input into programs and services.
-Please contact the Office of Residential Life to learn more.
+Please contact the Office of Community Living to learn more.

 Questions and Resources